What is an Income Statement?

 The final step in creating an income statement is calculating your net income (also called net profit or net earnings) at the bottom of the spreadsheet.
 If you’ve ever heard someone refer to a company’s “bottom line,” the term refers to this final entry on an income statement.

-First, you’ll need to add up all of the income listed on your spreadsheet.
+First, you’ll need to add up all of the income listed on your spreadsheet to find your total revenue.
 Next, you should subtract all of the expenses listed from the amount of money earned.
 Be sure to double check your math for good measure.

 The final number you’re left with will be your company’s net income for the period of time you included in your spreadsheet.
 This number tells you how much money your business earned or lost during the accounting period selected.